Eugieno/my-bootstrap-portfolio/README.md

  ## How was the problem solved
  The problem was solved by applying relevant components from boostrap 4 framework and customising them using CSS overrides.

- The webpage has 4 major sections - Header, About me section, Work (or portfolio) and Footer.
-This sections are coded sequentially as described by the issues raised;
+ The webpage has 4 major sections namely Header, About me, Work (or portfolio) and Footer.
+These sections are coded sequentially according to the below issues;

  1. Coding the main navigation and hero section
- 2. Coding the About me section with contact
+ 2. Coding the About me section (with contact/skills)
  3. Coding the Work section
  4. Coding the footer section